 Some examples of incidents that should be considered for emergency testing would include:

-- A bite, or significant saliva exposure to an open wound, from abnormal acting raccoon, skunk, or fox.
+- A bite, or significant saliva exposure to an open wound, from abnormal acting raccoon, skunk, fox, or feral cat.

 - A known bite from domestic animal that has been examined by a veterinarian and determined to be showing signs consistent with rabies.

 - A bite, scratch, or other direct contact where a bite cannot be ruled out (note that a bat found with a sleeping person with no known direct contact must still be tested, but would not be considered for emergency testing).

 The rabies specimen submission policy can be found at the top of this web page.